KusionStack/kusionstack.io/docs/reference/cli/kcl/fmt.md

 # Format

 KCL supports formatting multiple KCL files via the built-in formatting tool.
-This article demonstrates the KCL code style and how to use the KCL formatting tool.
+This article demonstrates the KCL code style and how to use the KCL Format tool.

 ## Code Style

-The KCL formatting tool modifies the files according to the KCL code style: [Style Guide for KCL Code](../../lang/lang/spec/codestyle.md)
+The KCL Format tool modifies the files according to the KCL code style: [Style Guide for KCL Code](../../lang/lang/spec/codestyle.md)

 ## How to use